What is LTM?

 The $12 billion in revenue is the amount of revenue generated in the preceding twelve months.

-In contrast to LTM financials, NTM financials – i.e. “next twelve months” – are more insightful for expected future performance.
+- Historical vs. Pro Forma Performance: In contrast to historical financials, NTM financials – i.e. “next twelve months” – are more insightful for expected future performance.

-The primary concern with using LTM metrics is that the true impact of seasonality is not accounted for.
+The primary concern with using TTM metrics is that the true impact of seasonality is not accounted for.

-Therefore, an LTM metric that neglects the back-weighted revenue of such companies without any normalization adjustments is prone to misinterpretations.
+Therefore, trailing metrics that neglect the back-weighted revenue of such companies without any normalization adjustments is prone to misinterpretations.

 With that said, it is essential to take into consideration such factors when assessing LTM metrics, as the metric can be skewed – e.g. considers two high volume quarters as opposed to one fiscal period.